sunchaserinfo/wp-libravatar-replace/readme.txt

 * François Marier (For his hard work in the Libravatar project and his bug fixes)

 == Changelog ==

+= 2.0.3.1 =
+* Build for WordPress SVN via Composer
+* Allow installation via Composer
+* Since there are no changes to the plugin itself, it won't be committed to the WP plugin repo

 = 2.0.3 =
 * Default images in admin page fix